 1. Make sure that all your cameras and video equipment are charged and ready to go.

-2. Make sure that Santa has a parking spot that is close by the event, Somewhere he can change into/out off his Suit
+2. Make sure that Santa has a parking spot that is close by the event, Somewhere he can change into/out off his Suit if required

 3. If you have gifts or items to be handed out, Santa is more than happy to do so.
 Please have gifts well marked with printed names that are well taped to the package, or better yet, printed with a bold marker right on the package in a legible color, as tape can fall off.